-Ph.D.
-Graduate Research Assistantships are funded by faculty research grants.
-Students on graduate research assistantships typically participate in the faculty member's research by running experiments, analyzing data, doing library research, writing computer programs, and even co-authoring papers.
+Graduate Research Assistantships are funded by faculty research grants from industrial or governmental sponsors.
+Students on graduate research assistantships typically participate in the faculty member's research by running experiments, analyzing data, developing software and hardware, and co-authoring papers.
 The majority of research assistantships require the student to commit for more than a year.
 Therefore, most students funded on faculty research grants are Ph.D. students or M.S. students who have already decided to pursue the Ph.D. degree.
+The selection of Graduate Research Assistants is made by individual faculty and opportunities are regularly announced through our mailing lists.
+The recommended monthly stipend level is $2,417 for Ph.D. students and $2,100 for Master's students.
+In Fall 2021, about 78% of Ph.D. students and 21% of M.S. students were supported by Graduate Research Assistantships.

 More information on fellowship programs can be found at the graduate studies website.